Transthoracic echocardiogram: Parasternal long axis (PLAX)

+A 2D transthoracic echocardiogram in the parasternal long axis (PLAX) view with continuous wave (CW) Doppler revealing a backward jet of severe mitral regurgitation into the left atrium.

 This view is obtained to the left of the sternum and views the heart in its long axis.
 In this view, the mitral valve, aortic valve, right ventricular outflow tract, base of the left ventricle, and the left atrium can be visible.
 Angulation in this view can bring the right ventricular inflow tract and tricuspid valve into view, and angulation the opposite way can bring the pulmonary valve into view.

 In this view, it is possible to appreciate the long-axis cross section of the mitral and aortic valves.
-The classic "hockey stick" shape of rheumatic mitral stenosis can be appreciated in this view.
-However, the angle of the probe with these valves can lead to under-appreciation of valve dysfunction.
+According to updated international practice standards, the resting TTE PLAX view is the foundational baseline for structural valvular phenotyping, though clinicians utilize a comprehensive, multiparametric approach including effective regurgitant orifice area (EROA) and regurgitant volume to determine surgical timelines.
+Furthermore, precise measurement of the left ventricular end-systolic dimension (LVESD) from this window helps guide clinical intervention in asymptomatic patients before irreversible myocardial damage occurs.

 The parasternal long view of the pulmonary valve is the only view of the posterior leaflet.